TheOdinProject/curriculum/rails/active_record_callbacks.md

 This is a brief section on a useful topic.
 The Rails Guide reading provides good coverage of it, so my summary will be necessarily brief.

+## You Will Need To Understand

+* What is a callback used for?
+* What are the major lifecycle stages of an Active Record object?
+* How do you build an "around" callback?
+* How do you specify a particular action to run a callback for?
+*

 ## The Life Cycle of an Active Record Object

 Callbacks provide hooks into specific points (either before, after, or sometimes "around") in the life cycle of an object.
 Those life cycle moments are:

 * **Initialization** -- When the object is first built OR whenever it is reloaded from the database and into memory (so any time you find it in a query).
 * **Validation** -- whenever Rails checks if the object is valid.
-That could be when you're trying to save it or if you've manually run the `valid?` method.
+That could be when you're trying to save it or if you've manually run the `#valid?` method.
 * **Saving** -- The actual act of saving an already-built object to the database.
 This is triggered any time the object is saved, not just the first time it is created.
 * **Creating** -- The creation and saving of a new object.
 * **Updating** -- The updating of an existing object.